ForgottenGlory/Living-Skyrim-2/ls2mcm.md

 * Take Notes
   - Controls
     - Open Journal: Anything other than X

-* Timing is Everything
-  * Other Quests
-    * The Break of Dawn No Vampires: Enabled
-  * Extra Options
-    * Thalmor Squad Quest Requirement: Enabled

 * tK dodge
   - Dodge key: Whatever you want.
 I use Mouse 4.